pride5-k/SHABAN-SOBX-MD/README.md

 ------------

-### <br>  ❖ DEPLOY_RAILWAY ❖
+### <br>  ✫ DEPLOY_RAILWAY ✫

-`✠ IF YOU HAVE YOUR RAILWAY ACCOUNT SO YOU CAN DEPLOY SILENT-SOBX-MD ON RAILWAY WITH EASY SETUP NOTE:-MAYBE SOME PROBLEM TO DEPLOY ON KOYEB I ILL FIX SOON ✠`
+`✪ IF YOU HAVE YOUR RAILWAY ACCOUNT SO YOU CAN DEPLOY SHABAN-SOBX-MD ON RAILWAY WITH EASY SETUP NOTE:-MAYBE SOME PROBLEM TO DEPLOY ON KOYEB I ILL FIX SOON ✪`

 --------